LMFRomero/SRS_Cards/README.md

 that I'm learning.
 Despite of that, it will be useful for my japanese studies.

-This program is intended to Spaced Repetition System and flashcards to practice the japanese language: its vocabulary and phrases given from the user, and, of course, its two basic fonetic alphabets.
+This program is intended to use Spaced Repetition System and flashcards to practice the japanese language: its vocabulary and phrases given from the user, and, of course, its two basic phonetic alphabets.

 * Main Menu
 	* FlashCards: